bitburner-official/bitburner-src/markdown/bitburner.singularity.getaugmentationbaseprice.md

 RAM cost: 2.5 GB \* 16/4/1

-This excludes the player's price multiplier, but does include the relevant BitNode multipliers (e.g. the Shadows of Anarchy augmentation cost mult).
+This excludes the player's price multiplier, but does include the relevant BitNode multiplier (for all augs that aren't part of Shadows of Anarchy, which doesn't use BitNode multipliers).